fbpx

 Yeah the most recent EP is from Rotterdam’s D-Ribeiro, he’s incredible.

 Each record is very different to one another.
-You said that Renaat had emailed you saying that he has given you a house music record label…this doesn’t quite seem to be the case?
+You said that Renaat emailed you saying that he has given you a house music record label…this doesn’t quite seem to be the case?

-It is in my mind…again all the stuff that was being sent to me is very different but House music is very subjective.
-I do generally like house a lot and I like the fact that you can do a lot of things with it.
+It is in my mind…again all the stuff that was being sent to me is very different but house music is very subjective.
+I do generally like house music a lot and I like the fact that you can do a lot of things with it.
 It’s really broad in that sense.

 To me house has withstood the test of time a lot longer than a lot of other dance music; I can’t see it going away.
 It doesn’t know any boundaries.
 I can see a lot of close connections to rock music, they’re meant to be played loud, at night, sweaty evenings, cult followings, and there are so many different permutations of it.
 I’m looking to explore every shade.